gNMI Streaming

 cumulus@switch:~$ netq config add agent gnmi-enable true

-2. If you want to change the default port over which the gNMI agent listens, run:
+2. Change the default port over which the gNMI agent listens:

 cumulus@switch:~$ netq config add agent gnmi-port <gnmi_port>